stig/phageapp/Phage/en.lproj/HowToPlay.md

+Phage is a two-player abstract strategy game where the objective is to outmanoeuvre your opponent.
+If they have no legal moves left but you do, you win the match.

-Phage is a two-player abstract strategy game.
-Matches tend to be short, and draws are possible.
+Matches tend to be short, but if you run out of time you can always just quit the app and resume later&mdash;all matches are auto-saved.

 **To play, simply tap one of your pieces to select it; then tap the location you want to move it to.**

-Each player takes turn moving one of their four pieces.
-Each piece can be moved a maximum of seven times.
-There are no pass moves.
+Each player has four pieces and takes turns moving any one of these.
+Each piece can be moved seven times; there are no pass moves.
 A cell which has been previously occupied by a piece is blocked; it cannot be occupied again, nor can any piece be moved *across* it in any direction.

-The pieces can move across any number of blank cells, but they move in different ways:
+All pieces can move across any number of clear cells, but not all pieces can move in all directions.

 **Circle** moves horizontally, vertically, or diagonally in any direction.